ClarissaMilligan/CS-1180-FA25/README.md

 1. Navigate to [oracle.com](https://www.oracle.com/java/technologies/downloads/#jdk23-windows) to download Java.
 Oracle is the company behind Java.
 2. The link will automatically take you to the Windows download page.
 If you use Linux or macOS, click the corresponding tabs.
 3. If you are using Windows, select either the .exe or .msi installer.
 All of the installers contain the same thing, it is just the method of install that differs.
-4. Once the file has downloaded, navigate to the downloaded file and double-click it to run the installe.
+4. Once the file has downloaded, navigate to the downloaded file and double-click it to run the installer.
 5. Follow all prompts.
 6. Java is installed!